A community resource for storytelling and deep listening. Welcome to Brave Practice!

 Lean into community wisdom

 The wisdom we need is often in the room, and we can open our hearts to it and one another.

 Take brave risks

 Step into vulnerability and discomfort as an intentional act that we practice in community so that we are more able to practice courage in other spaces too.

 - Want to collaborate with us?
 Invite us to work with your organization, event, or group for a workshop or performance.
 Email firstname.lastname@example.org to discuss how we can bring Brave Practice to you!

 - Community Collaborations Packet (PDF)

 - Like Brave Practice on Social Media

-Brave Practice Playback Theatre Collective members: Meg Rosenberg (actor, conductor, musician, co-founder, coordinator through Window Seat), Hiroko Ishii Cassidy (actor, conductor, musician, co-founder), Susana Bailén Acevedo (actor, musician), and Laurie Porter O'Brien (actor, musician, co-founder).
-As a collective, we bring over 30 years in Playback Theatre experience.
+Brave Practice Playback Theatre Collective members: Meg Rosenberg (actor, conductor, musician, co-founder, coordinator through Window Seat), Hiroko Ishii Cassidy (actor, conductor, musician, co-founder), Susana Bailén Acevedo (actor, musician), Laurie Porter O'Brien (actor, musician, co-founder), and Ashlen Hodge (actor, musician).
+As a collective, we bring over 35 years in Playback Theatre experience.
 Our team brings a background in education, theatre, psychology, diversity, equity, inclusion, cultural responsiveness, psychodrama, and a dedication to fostering community locally.
 Our co-founders are continuing members of the Heartsparkle Players Playback Theatre ensemble, with training from accredited Playback trainer, Debe Edden.
 Both Meg and Hiroko have completed Conducting training through the New York School of Playback Theatre and the Centre for Playback Theatre, respectively.
 Our ensemble trains together on an ongoing basis and engages in continuing professional development to deepen our community-building expertise.
 We are excited to meet you!